amirfaramarzi/worm-miner/README.md

 * `--amount`: Required (The amount we want to send to the burn-address)
 * `--reveal`: Optional (Default: maximum, same as `--amount`) (You can partially reveal the burned amount as BETH and encrypt the rest in a note file)
 * `--broadcaster-fee`: Optional (Default: 0)
-* `--broadcaster`: Required (It can be a http endpoint `https://relayer.worm.cx/broadcast` (If we want someone else to broadcast for us) or a private key `0x...` (If we want to broadcast ourself with another private key))
+* `--broadcaster`: Required (It can be a http endpoint `https://relayer.worm.cx/relay` (If we want someone else to broadcast for us, see the Relay section) or a private key `0x...` (If we want to broadcast ourself with another private key))
 * `--sell-on-uniswap`: Optional (Default: 0) Part of the reveal amount can be sold in exchange of ETH

 The burn info (Burn-key, amount etc.) is stored in `burn.json` in case of failure.